 When paperboard waste is sent to the recycling facility, it goes through a process that breaks down and turns the post-consumer waste into recycled fibers.
 This is then used to create new recycled paperboard.

 There are specific substrates that indicate if a paperboard is recycled.
-Later on in this article, that will be discussed.

-This is why apart from choosing the style, you have to understand the substrate of the paperboard that you’re using.
+This is why, apart from choosing the style, you have to understand the substrate of the paperboard that you’re using.
 For instance, you can use straight-tuck boxes using URB or Uncoated Recycled Paperboard.

 Other options will be discussed in the next section of this article.

-7 Substrates for Folding Cartons
+7 Key Paperboard Substrates and Grades for Folding Cartons

-Now that you have an idea of what materials you can use – don’t go looking for folding carton styles just yet.
+Now that you have an idea of what materials you can use, don’t go looking for folding carton styles just yet.

 It’s time to talk about paperboard substrates before you choose between auto-lock bottom boxes or reverse tuck boxes.

-In the world of folding cartons, it’s important to scrutinize the raw materials and processes used to create the box.
+In the world of folding cartons, it’s important to scrutinize the raw materialsand processes used to create the box.
 Sometimes, the label would say that it’s bleached and coated with specific materials.
-But in truth, there are substitutions made that left the box unsuited for your packaging requirements.

 By scrutinizing the substrates of your paperboard, you can be certain that it suits your print, protection, design, and sustainability requirements.

-This is short for Solid Bleached Sulfate.
-This is the most popular packaging material used in North America – even if it’s one of the higher-priced options.
+This is the most popular packaging material used in North America, even if it’s one of the higher-priced options.

 The composition of this paperboard is pulp fibers from hardwood that are bleached and refined into one-ply paperboards.
-The fibers are bleached, coated, and polished so it turns white on both sides.

 This gives folding cartons a smooth surface that makes them very accommodating to ink.
-It leads to high-quality print designs by offsetting – among others.
+It leads to high-quality print designs by offsetting, among others.
 You can even use hot foil stamping and embossing on Solid Bleached Sulfate paperboard.

 This is short for Solid Unbleached Sulfate, Clay Natural Kraft, and Coated Unbleached Kraft, respectively.
-This has two to three layers that are mostly from long softwood fibers.
-It also has a thin layer of hardwood fibers at the top layer to enhance the smoothness of the surface.
+This has two to three layers that are mostly from long, softwood fibers.

-As the name suggests, Solid Unbleached Sulfate is a paperboard that uses unbleached virgin wood pulp – at least, 80% of its composition is.
+As the name suggests, Solid Unbleached Sulfate is a paperboard that uses unbleached virgin wood pulp – at least 80% of its composition is.

-The color of this folding carton is white on top – especially if the Solid Unbleached Sulfate uses a coating that’s titanium-based and opaque.
+The color of this folding carton is white on top, especially if the Solid Unbleached Sulfate uses a coating that’s titanium-based and opaque.
 This helps improve the quality of print that it can accommodate.

-FBB or TMP
+3. FBB or TMP

 This is short for Folding Box Board and Thermal Mechanical Pulp, respectively.
-A folding carton classified under this substrate is composed of chemical pulp in the outer layers and a mechanical pulp sandwiched in the middle.
+A folding carton classified under this substrate is composed of a chemical pulp in the outer layers and a mechanical pulp sandwiched in the middle.

 Because of the different layers, this creates a folding carton that’s strong and stiff.
 The coating also allows vivid prints to maximize the design’s visual appeal.